 About Phyllis G. Williams

-Phyllis G. Williams is a dynamic personality, known as the “Progress Promoter” because of her talents for helping others advance.
+Phyllis G. Williams is known as the “Progress Promoter” because of her talents as a multimodal transformation storyteller.
 Ever since she was a child, she has harbored a passion for academics.
-A bookworm by nature, Phyllis has read many books so far, and she believes each of them has helped shape her world view and overall perspective.
+A bookworm by nature, Phyllis has read many books so far, and she believes each of them has helped shape her worldview and overall perspective.
 Her love of literature infused in her a flair for writing.
 She authored a national best seller – “Thee Art of Me: 30 Strategies for Discovering Your Self-Worth!”
 The book was praised for its uniqueness by both critics and readers in general.
+Her second book, ‘Thee Art of Me: 30 Coloring Pages to Practice Self-Care.” is equally acclaimed due for its aesthetics and uniqueness.
+Her love for writing isn’t limited to books but also includes publications such as Good Housekeeping, Toastmasters International Magazine, Washington Informer, and more.

 Although focused and career driven innately, Phyllis is convinced that she stands on the shoulders of giants.
-She contributes her achievements to personal development and community.
+She contributes her achievements to personal development and being part of a strong community.
 As a Marine veteran and educator, she understands how positive communities can shape individuals.

 In addition to her professional experience, Toastmasters has greatly influenced her as well.
 Toastmasters is a popular international nonprofit educational organization.
-She has successfully completed over 40 speeches through Toastmasters and has received the highest educational award bestowed by the organization( DTM-Distingushed Toastmasters) .
-She also won first place in the Area 74 Humorous Contest and Bronco Toastmasters Club Contest.
+She has successfully completed over 40 speeches through Toastmasters and has received the highest educational award bestowed by the organization( DTM-Distinguished Toastmasters).
+In addition to achieving DTM, Phyllis also won humorous and evaluation contests in Toastmasters, appeared on dozens of podcast, and made a few television appearances.

 - Ed.S. in Curriculum and Instruction, Liberty University